Why publish your article in EURASIP Journal on Advances in Signal Processing?

-Application areas include (but are not limited to): communications, networking, sensors and actuators, radar and sonar, medical imaging, bio-medical applications, remote sensing, consumer electronics, computer vision, pattern recognition, robotics, fiber optic sensing/transducers, industrial automation, transportation, stock market and financial analysis, seismography, avionics.
+Application areas include (but are not limited to): communications, networking, sensors and actuators, radar and sonar, medical imaging, bio-medical applications, remote sensing, consumer electronics, computer vision, pattern recognition, robotics, industrial automation, transportation, stock market and financial analysis, seismography, avionics.

 All articles published by EURASIP Journal on Advances in Signal Processing are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

 As authors of articles published in EURASIP Journal on Advances in Signal Processing you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.